 Christmas morning Marian sprang out of bed and rushed to the window.
 The stocking was empty.
-There was no sign, not even the tiniest indication that God or Santa had heard her prayers or that either one of them or anything like God or Santa existed.
+There was no sign, not even the tiniest indication, that God or Santa had heard her prayers or that either one of them or anything like God or Santa existed.

 Her room was cold.
 She stayed there most of the day.

-She nodded.
+Marian nodded.
 The philosophy was very clear.

 A week later, when Marian came home from school, Mamma was gone.
 Sara said, "Your mother is in the hospital."

-Marian felt as if she was going down the swooping curve on the Coney Island roller coaster and had left her stomach behind at the top of the hill.
+Marian felt as if she were going down the swooping curve on the Coney Island roller coaster and had left her stomach behind at the top of the hill.
 She wondered if what had happened had anything to do with being an agnostic, disobeying her Daddy's rules and praying to God and Santa.